How to Fix Igniter stays clicking after ignition on LG LRG4115ST (Gas Range)

 Igniter stays clicking after ignition

-This step-by-step repair guide walks you through fixing igniter stays clicking after ignition on your LG LRG4115ST (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the igniter that stays clicking after ignition on your LG LRG4115ST (Gas Range).
+With the right tools and parts, you can typically complete this repair in 1-2 hours, saving yourself a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.